Berklee-Zilli/final-project-sklort/README.md

 # final-project-sklort
-final-project-sklort created by GitHub Classroom
+final-project-sklort created by GitHub Classroom.
+Project by Toby Hurrell.

 I used w3schools, Mozilla Developer, https://htmlcheatsheet.com/css/, and copied text from Wikipedia for this project.
 No AI was used.